Tiao-kuai: In the reform era

-With the death of Mao Zedong and the beginning of the Chinese economic reform, China adopted a policy of "emancipation of mind (from ideology)" (思想解放) as the government sought practical solutions to economic problems that reflected local conditions.
+With the death of Mao Zedong and the beginning of the reform and opening up, China adopted a policy of "emancipation of mind" (思想解放) as the government sought practical solutions to economic problems that reflected local conditions.
 Provinces were given substantial economic and political authority, such as to authorize investment projects and raise their own taxes.
 The State Planning Commission's mandate shifted from giving annual targets to planning for the medium and long term.
 The central government further established special economic zones within the coastal provinces, which the relevant subnational governments have operated and expanded upon, even establishing sister city relations internationally.

 Decentralization posed a problem for the central government in that the central government had no independent means of enforcing its authority to prevent local protectionism or enforce standards.
 Hence in the 1990s, the PRC government began creating parallel central organizations to those of the provinces.
 Most of these organizations deal with economic regulations.
 Devolution of political power to provincial People's Congresses have also occasionally caused vertical conflict, such as when Beijing appointed Ge Hongsheng as the Governor of Zhejiang, who was not reelected by the Zhejiang legislature in 1993.
 The central government now consults with provincial representatives before making sensitive personnel appointments.

 On the other hand, the rapid rise in the number of prefecture-level cities as a result of urbanization has checked the power of the provinces.
 The Central Military Commission's control over the People's Liberation Army (PLA) also precludes the possibility of local separatists colluding with the military against the central government.